Fight against glass waste: lab of tomorrow 23 ideation sprint in Albania

 The goal of the project is to develop proposals for the design of the Common Agricultural Policy (CAP) so that it becomes ecologically more effective and attractive for agricultural businesses, enabling farmers to make an effective contribution to the preservation of biodiversity in the cultural landscape.
 The project partners are adelphi research, Bodensee-Stiftung, Deutscher Naturschutzring (DNR), Helmholtz-Zentrum für Umweltforschung (UFZ), Deutsches Zentrum für integrative Biodiversitätsforschung (iDiv), University of Rostock, and Wildtierland Hainich.

-In the past two years, adelphi and its project partners have identified these obstacles and developed suggestions to increase the attractiveness of environmental measures in exchange platforms with farmers in Baden-Württemberg and Thuringia.
+In the past two years, adelphi research and its project partners have identified these obstacles and developed suggestions to increase the attractiveness of environmental measures in exchange platforms with farmers in Baden-Württemberg and Thuringia.
 A policy brief titled "Utilising the potential of CAP for more biodiversity: Impulses from practice in Thuringia and Baden-Württemberg" has now been published, presenting the initial findings from these exchanges.
 The publication offers improvement suggestions for the design of environmental measures in EU agricultural support and is primarily aimed at decision-makers.

 "Too low remuneration for measures," "excessive bureaucracy," and "lack of flexibility of measures, along with a perceived high sanction risk," were identified as key obstacles.
 Despite these barriers being known and studied for many years, the current political efforts to overcome them are deemed insufficient.